Nuitka/Nuitka/Developer_Manual.rst

-Improvements have already been implemented for plugins: The plugin base class defined in ``PluginBase.py`` (which is used as a template for all plugins) is almost fully documented in Doxygen now.
+Improvements have already been implemented for plugins: The plugin base class defined in ``PluginBase.py`` (which is used as a template for all plugins) is fully documented in Doxygen now.
 The same is true for the recently added standard plugins ``NumpyPlugin.py`` and ``TkinterPlugin.py``.
 These will be uploaded very soon.